 Design/Consulting, Kitchen Cabinet Refurbishing, Custom Painted Furniture, Chalk Paint® & Miss Mustard Seed Milk Paint Retailer & herRochester Blogger

-Come visit one of our FOUR locations:
+Come visit one of our TWO locations:

 EAST SIDE OF ROCHESTER (Our MAIN store!)